 Staff members will seek early involvement of parents in efforts to support students in meeting behavioral expectations.
 The Superintendent has general authority to administer discipline, including all exclusionary discipline.
-The Superintendent designates disciplinary authority to impose short-term suspension to Directors, School Principals, Assistant Principals, and Dean of Students, to impose long-term suspension to Directors, School Principals, and Assistant Principals, to impose expulsion to Directors, School Principals, and Assistant Principals, and to impose emergency removal to Directors, School Principals, and Assistant Principals.
+The Superintendent designates disciplinary authority to impose in-school suspension and short-term suspension to school principals, to impose long-term suspension to school principals, Assistant Superintendents, and to impose emergency expulsion to school principals, Assistant Superintendents.